Jonathan Daniels: Background

 Born in Keene, New Hampshire, Jonathan Myrick Daniels was the son of Phillip Brock Daniels, a physician and Congregationalist, and his wife Constance Weaver.
 Daniels considered a career in the ministry as early as high school and joined the Episcopal Church as a young man.
-He attended local schools before graduating from the Virginia Military Institute.
-He began to question his religious faith during his sophomore year, possibly because his father died and his sister Emily suffered an extended illness at the same time.
-He graduated as valedictorian of his class.
+Daniels enrolled at Virginia Military Institute after graduating high school.
+During his studies he struggled with doubts about his plan to enter the ministry.
+His father died during his junior year, and his sister fell ill, which put strain on his family's finances.
+Still, he graduated VMI as valedictorian of his class.

 In the fall of 1961, Daniels entered Harvard University to study English literature.
 In the spring of 1962, during an Easter service at the Church of the Advent in Boston, Daniels felt a renewed conviction that he was being called to serve God.
 Soon after, he decided to pursue ordination.
-After a working out of family financial problems, he applied and was accepted to the Episcopal Theological School in Cambridge, Massachusetts, starting his studies in 1963 and expecting to graduate in 1966.
+After spending a year back in Keene working odd jobs to support his family, he applied and was accepted to the Episcopal Theological School in Cambridge, Massachusetts, starting his studies in 1963 and expecting to graduate in 1966.